-How skin-friendly florals stack up against common cleanser ingredients
+How skin-friendly florals stack up against common cleanser ingredients – plus the best cleansers to add to your skincare routine!

-Building a skin care routine can be a complicated ordeal.
+Building a skincare routine can be a complicated ordeal.
 Even with the best intentions, your routine can come crumbling down if one building block is out of place.

-Every skin care routine begins with the same step: cleansing.
+Every skincare routine begins with the same step: cleansing.
 A balanced, natural cleanser can help suppress bacterial growth, remove makeup and impurities, and create a clean slate for nutrient absorption.

 Unfortunately, not all cleansers are suitable for your skin – and may even contain harsh chemicals such as sodium laureth sulfate or alcohol.
-So if your skin care regimen has been failing you lately, you may want to check the ingredients in your daily cleanser.
+So, if your skincare regimen has been failing you lately, you may want to check the ingredients in your daily cleanser.

 To know what’s really in your cleanser, you have to first analyze the ingredient list.
 This may seem like a daunting task, but eventually you’ll learn that many undesirable ingredients have been hiding right under your nose.